Federated Continual Learning: Concepts, Challenges, and Solutions: Challenges of Federated Learning

 \subsection{Model Stability}

 When multiple clients participate in the training process, it is crucial to consider the global model's ability to maintain consistent and reliable performance as it is updated over multiple rounds with data from various distributed sources.
-This is the essence of model stability, which involves managing the inherent variations and challenges posed by the FL environment.
-Key aspects of model stability include consistent performance, convergence, and scalability.
-Consistent performance means that the model should show stable performance metrics across different training rounds, avoiding significant fluctuations.
-Convergence ensures that the model parameters and performance metrics gradually stabilize, indicating effective learning and adaptation.
-Scalability involves the model's ability to maintain stability and performance as the number of participating clients increases, handling the added complexity and variability without degradation.
-Together, these factors contribute to a robust and reliable global model that generalizes well across diverse and distributed client data.
+Key aspects include consistent performance (avoiding large fluctuations), convergence (gradual stabilization of parameters), and scalability (handling an increasing number of clients without performance degradation).
+These factors contribute to a robust model that generalizes properly across diverse client data.